kailash-manasarovar/statement/docs/timeline/2025/september.md

 ## Sedated training for recognizing faces

-- The question is, of course, how did I manage to mistake four separate people for the same person?
+- The question is, of course, how did I manage to mistake four separate men for a single person?
 - I was living alone and had no social life.
 - I was being drugged continually with substances that blurred my vision and made my thoughts extremely unclear.
 - I was being sedated and likely sexually assaulted, except …
+- Is it possible that the four of them treated me very nicely while I was sedated at home, with the intention of sexual abuse happening later on.
-- Is it possible that the four of them just stared at me while I was sedated and my eyes were open so I would recognize their faces?
+- Could part of the mind training and manipulation (rehearsals, he called it at class) included staring at me full in the face while I was sedated and my eyes were open, and looking at them, so I would recognize their faces in real life?
-- If they had assaulted me I would have found them frightening in real life, and I didn’t although they gave me a bad feeling that made me anxious and recoil… apart from the first older man who was different somehow because we were in each others heads and we liked it there…
+- If they had assaulted me I would have found them frightening in real life, and I didn’t, although they gave me a bad feeling that made me anxious and recoil… apart from the first older man who I never stopped having an extremely good feeling about.

-## The Truwoman Show or Turn My Wife into a Porn Star
+## The Truwoman Show or Please Turn My Wife into a Porn Star

 - I’m guessing this is a porn genre and many millions of men and porn addicts internationally know about it, particularly in Spain.
 - A great deal of police will be subscribing to this sort of thing.
-- They will live stream it most likely.
+- They will live stream the trick most likely.
+- The trick probably includes live-streamed gang-rape eventually in which the target is not sedated and recognizes all the men that have been *training* her.
+- Perhaps this has killed women outright with the shock.
-- Women like schrondigner gata and the sports woman are targets requested by the paying viewers.
+- Women like schrondigner gata (Rocio Vidal) and the sports woman will be viable targets requested by paying viewers.
-- It must be total common knowledge across the world and that’s why all my complaints are ignored.
+- It must be common knowledge across the world, and that’s fundamentally why all my complaints are ignored.
-- Theyve certainly evolved over the years from targeting wealthy women to setting up a kind of Truwoman Show … just another sick way men have found to delight and get boners at the destruction of women.
+- The sick perverts have certainly evolved over the years from targeting wealthy women to setting up a kind of Truwoman Show … just another sick way men have found to delight and get boners at the destruction of women.

 ### Is this why the McCann case continues to falter?

 - The sedating MO is exactly like the McCann case.
-- Could this be why the case stalled so badly and they're trying to pin an extremely professional kidnap job onto an obvious opportunist?
+- Could this be why the case stalled so badly in the beginning, and why they're trying to pin an extremely professional kidnap job onto an obvious opportunist?
-- You only have to look up spy cam porn online to see millions of people unaware they’re being filmed.
+- You only have to look up spy cam porn online to see millions of people unaware they’re being filmed and my guess is a lot of this is coming from Spain and Portugal.

 ### Sedating porn is normal now